SURF-ML/ProteinFolding-Design/README.md

 ### Notes on Apptainer Usage

 * **Overlay File**: The script creates a temporary `rfdiffusion_overlay.img` file.
-The default size of 128MB is sufficient for this examples.
+The default size of 128MB is sufficient for these examples.
 You should increase this size if you are generating a very large number of intermediate files and run into storage errors during the run.

 * **File Binding**: For ProteinMPNN to read the output from RFdiffusion and write its own results, its container needs access to the working directory.
 This is handled by the `--bind "$PWD":"$PWD":rw` flag in the `apptainer run` command.